nopsys/CogNOS/README.md

 You'll find a workspace there.
 You need to execute these two lines:

-    VMMaker generateSqueakNOS64VM
-    VMMaker generateSqueakNOSPlugins
+    VMMaker generateSqueakNOS64VM (VMMaker generateSqueakNOS64Stack, for the interpreter version) VMMaker generateSqueakNOSPlugins

 If asked about overwriting files, just answer yes.
 You can quit the image without saving.

-We are ready for the second step, to build everything:
+Now, we are ready for the second step, to build everything:

     cd ../opensmalltalk-vm/platforms/nopsys
     make  # builds vm.obj